ret2basic/ret2wargames/README.md

-# ret2wargames - Weekly practice audit wargame
+# ret2wargames

 ## Introduction

-"ret2wargames" is a weekly practice audit wargame.
+"ret2wargames" is a weekly event that I run in [OpenSense Discord channel](https://discord.gg/opensense).
+The wargame contains two branches:

+- In odd-number weeks, we go over a [Secureum](https://discord.gg/q49xdRHbBa) RACE.
+Participants should at least look at the contract briefly before the event.
+- In even-number weeks, we live audit a past Code4rena/Sherlock contest.
+Participants should practice audit the codebase themselves before the event.

+**Participants are expected to finish [Secureum bootcamp](https://github.com/x676f64/secureum-mind_map) before following along with this wargame.**

+## Branch 1: Secureum RACEs

+Secureum RACEs are 16-min smart contract auditing quizzes that are happening every month.
+First-time participants should read instructions in [Secureum Discord channel](https://discord.gg/q49xdRHbBa) and register for a RUN code.
+The quiz date will be announced in the "participate" channel.

+## Branch 2: Practice Audits

 What is a "practice audit"?
 It means auditing an audited codebase without looking after the report.
 After the practice audit, you can compare your findings with the report to see what you missed.
 I believe this is a better learning experience than reading tons of reports without knowing the context.

-Each week I will pick a small codebase either from Code4rena or Sherlock and share it here.
+Every two weeks I will pick a small codebase from either Code4rena or Sherlock and share it here.
 Some explanation of the concepts and study resources will be provided to make the practice audit more efficient.

-**Participants are expected to finish Secureum bootcamp before doing this wargame.**

-Feel free to DM me on [Twitter](https://twitter.com/ret2basic) if you have questions regarding the practice audit.

 ## Schedule

+- [ ] Week 001: Secureum RACE #19
-- [x] Week 001 (07/03/2023 - 07/09/2023): Sherlock USSD contest (May 2023) -> Stablecoin
+- [ ] Week 002: Sherlock USSD contest (May 2023) -> Stablecoin
+- [ ] Week 003: Secureum RACE #18
-- [ ] Week 002 (07/10/2023 - 07/16/2023): Code4rena VTVL contest (September 2022) -> Vesting
+- [ ] Week 004: Code4rena VTVL contest (September 2022) -> Vesting
-- [ ] Week 003 (07/17/2023 - 07/23/2023): Code4rena Wenwin contest (March 2023) -> Game
+- [ ] Week 005: Secureum RACE (to be decided)
-- [ ] Week 004 (07/24/2023 - 07/30/2023): Code4rena Rabbithole contest (January 2023) -> ERC1155
+- [ ] Week 006: Code4rena Rabbithole contest (January 2023), Part 1
-- [ ] Week 005 (07/24/2023 - 07/30/2023): (to be decided)
+- [ ] Week 007: Secureum RACE (to be decided)
+- [ ] Week 008: Code4rena Rabbithole contest (January 2023), Part 2